 Since the approach is based on exemption from individual licensing, it is more flexible with regard to adapting the procedure to future requirements as opposed to individual authorisations which normally fix the precise usage conditions over the duration of the license.

 The coordination procedure should be based on fair principles and earlier notifications should not block later ones to avoid situations where individual infrastructure network operators can claim seniority just by filing as many networks as possible with as wide as possible coverage service areas.
-Therefore, the approach could be based on the coordination obligation with regard to existing NAPs which have already put into operation and not on “paper networks”.
+Therefore, the approach could be based on the coordination obligation with regard to existing NRPs which have already put into operation and not on “paper networks”.

 Proposed band plans